openSUSE/news-o-o/_posts/2025/2025-02-13-tw-plans-to-adopt-selinux-as-default.md

 ---

-[Tumbleweed](https://get.opensuse.org/tumbleweed/) has adopted [SELinux](https://github.com/SELinuxProject) as the default Linux Security Module (LSM) for new installations in the nearterm.
+[Tumbleweed](https://get.opensuse.org/tumbleweed/) has adopted [SELinux](https://github.com/SELinuxProject) as the default Linux Security Module (LSM) for new installations after a recent snapshot.

 The transition was [announced on the mailing list](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/YN4TCBCU4A2V5G2MWR5EWYF46267BO7F/) in July and marks a significant development for the rolling release.
 A [new announcement on the factory mailing list yesterday](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/G3W5NIY3OKRBHPHWTPYEUPSS4LKZN77N/) confirms this to take place with the release of Tumbleweed [snapshot 20250211](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/MW6KJ6BOGCQ3USLKHSNSI3DX6MB4DSSM/).
 This change also applies to the openSUSE Tumbleweed minimalVM, which will ship with SELinux enabled by default.